natsuk4ze/gal/CONTRIBUTING.md

 - ## Style
   We recommend following [Effective Dart](https://dart.dev/effective-dart).

-- ## Question or Proposed new features
+- ## Question
   We recommend that you use the [Discussions](https://github.com/natsuk4ze/gal/discussions).
   > If you suddenly submit a new feature or breaking change in a pull request,
     it will take longer to review and time will be wasted if it is rejected😢

-- ## Report a bugs or errors
+- ## Proposed new features or report a bug.
-  We recommend that you use the [Issue](https://github.com/natsuk4ze/gal/issues).
+  We recommend that you use the [Issue](https://github.com/natsuk4ze/gal/issues) with template for each.